medcomdk/medcom-fhir-ig-template/README.md

 # ig-template-dk
-Template for all DK FHIR implementation guides
+Template for all MedCom FHIR implementation guides

 Use it by stating

-`template = hl7.dk.fhir.template#current`
+`template = medcom.dk.fhir.ig.template#current`